Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 (Brooder Pneumonia)

-Chronic form - Gasping, sleepiness, loss of appetite, emaciation, bluish and dark color of skin, central-nerve disorders such as twisted neck.
+Chronic form - Gasping, labored breathing, lethargic, sleepiness, loss of appetite, increased thirst, emaciation, bluish and dark color of skin, reduced crowing or loss or change in voice, central-nerve disorders such as twisted neck.
 Infected birds usually die with 2 to 4 weeks.

 None.
 Cull infected birds.
 Control the spreading of the disease by adding 1/2 teaspoon copper sulfate to drinking waters (do not use metal containers) for 5 days.
 Oxine can also be added to the drinking water.
-Prevent reinfection by cleaning facilities, disinfecting with Nystartin or 1/2 teaspoon copper sulfate per gallon of water, and replacing the litter.
+Prevent reinfection by cleaning facilities, especially wet bedding, improve vetilation, disinfecting with Nystartin or 1/2 teaspoon copper sulfate per gallon of water, and replacing the litter.
+Medicate with Florfenical

 In growing and adult birds - coughing, sneezing, ratting, gurgling, swollen face, nasal discharge, ruffled feathers, frothy eyes, squeaky crow, drop in egg laying, sometimes a darkened head, loss of appetite, weight loss, yellowish droppings.
 Resembles other respiratory diseases, but spreads more slowly.
 Lasts longer in cold weather.